So you have been working out in the gym to add muscles and get in shape, yet somehow nothing seems to work.

-With this guide however, you should be able to start on the right diet and combined with the proper muscle diet supplements, get you in shape.
+With this muscle gain diet guide however, you should be able to start on the right diet and combined with the proper muscle diet supplements, get you in shape.

-While it takes time to get the results you want, a good nutrition plan is essential to shedding off those fats and getting in shape, and it is going to be more effective than taking muscle dietary supplements alone.
+While it takes time to get the results you want, a good nutrition or Meal Plan for Muscle Gain is essential to shedding off those fats and getting in shape, and it is going to be more effective than taking muscle dietary supplements alone.

-The bottom line is when you’re working out and on a good diet, your goal of building bigger muscles will be easier to accomplish.
+The bottom line is when you’re working out and on a good bulking foods diet, your goal of building bigger muscles will be easier to accomplish.